-Table A-90 srvctl modify scan_listener Parameters
+Table A-70 srvctl modify scan_listener Command Parameters

 Parameter Description -update Use this parameter to update SCAN listener configuration to match the current SCAN VIP configuration.
-This parameter adds new resources or removes existing SCAN listener resources to match the SCAN VIP resources. -endpoints [TCP:]port[/IPC:key] [/NMP:pipe_name] [/TCPS:s_port][/SDP:port] Use this parameter to change SCAN listener end points.
-Note: You can modify this attribute using Online Resource Attribute Modification. -invitednodes node_list Use this parameter to specify a comma-delimited list of host names from outside the cluster that are allowed to register with the SCAN listener. -invitedsubnets subnet_list Use this parameter to specify a comma-delimited list of subnets from outside the cluster that are allowed to register with the SCAN listener.
+This parameter adds new resources or removes existing SCAN listener resources to match the number of SCAN VIP resources. -endpoints "[TCP:]port_list[:FIRE WALL={ON OFF}][/ IPC:key] [/ NMP:pipe_name][/{TCPS SDP EXADIRECT}port_list[:F IREWALL={ON OFF}]]"] Protocol specifications for the SCAN listener.
+Use port_list to specify a comma-delimited list of TCP ports or listener endpoints.
+You can also specify endpoints for TCPS, SDP, and EXADIRECT ports. -invitednodes node_list Use this parameter to specify a comma-delimited list of host names from outside the cluster that are allowed to register with the SCAN listener. -invitedsubnets subnet_list Use this parameter to specify a comma-delimited list of subnets from outside the cluster that are allowed to register with the SCAN listener.
+You can specify the subnets using either CIDR notation or wildcards (such as 192.168.).